 Learn how to Paint Wooden Christmas signs for Outdoors

 Where in the world, you ask, did I find the inspiration for this sign??
 Well, Im so happy you asked!
 BECAUSE I HAVE to point you over to exactly where I pulled this from.
-Ashley runs this amazing page called Grace Upon Grace: Revived and Worthy Finds <~ Click that link to go check her out and I encourage you to like her page!
+Ashley runs this amazing page called Shabby Chic N Grace <~ Click that link to go check her out and I encourage you to like her page!
 When you do her creations will grace your newsfeed!
 Not too long ago one of her snowmen graced mine and,.. well, I just loved him so much!!

 I did what any respectful hope-to-be artist might do,.. and I messaged her!
 It meant swallowing every bit of pride and flat out telling her I just love him and asked if she minded if I created him!
 (I cant even say “inspired by”- I was terrified to not basically copy it brush stroke by brush stroke for fear of messing it up!)
 SHE WAS SO SWEET!
 She absolutely loved it.
-I still wasn’t convinced I would brave it but then my sweet friend messaged me asking if I would host her teacher team in a paint party! ….I said I have just the perfect guy for you!
-Of course they all loved it!
+I still wasn’t convinced I would brave it but then my sweet friend messaged me asking if I would host her teacher team in a paint party! ….I let her know I had the PERFECT design in mind and of course they all loved it!
 This thing grew so fast!!
 So, now it was time to paint this guy!

 What you will need to paint this snowman on wood

-A Board: this can be spare wood or purchased wood from Lowes or Home Depot.
+A Board: this can be a canvas, spare wood, or wood purchased from Lowes or Home Depot.
 Just get something that will suit the size you need!
+Mine happened to be a 48″ x 16″ plank from Lowes

 Pencil or Paint Pen: To draw the outline

 Water Bottle: in case the paint begins to drag.
-I spray as I need to.
+I tend to always spray as I go to minimize drag and texture in my paint.
+You can find my Misting Bottle Here

 Cardboard: If you want to reproduce them you may want to make a template out of cardboard that you can use to recreate the outline with!